Learning that millennials are off to a pretty rough economic start compared to previous generations is not news to us.

-It seems the millennials are a generation doomed by financial insecurities — from student loans to mortgages (if you’re lucky enough to have one that is!)
-The list goes on, and as we are trying our best to get ahead, we seem to struggle to get things right.
+It seems millennials are a generation weighed down by financial insecurities — from student loans to mortgages (if you’re lucky enough to have one that is!).

 The millennial paradox

-While some people describe us as lazy, entitled and narcissistic, (thanks guys – that’s really motivating), research has found that this view couldn’t be further away from the truth.
+While some people describe millennials as lazy, entitled and narcissistic, research has found that this view couldn’t be further away from the truth.
 In fact, 94% of all young adults are committed to making personal improvements, compared to 84% of Boomers and 81% of Gen Xers.

-But despite these healthy habits – new research has found that depression and anxiety have hit an all time high.
-According to new data from Medibank Better Health Index the percentage of young Aussies affected by anxiety and panic attacks has nearly doubled over the last few years, with depression increasing by nearly 30% since 2009.
+But despite these healthy habits - research has found that depression and anxiety have hit an all time high.
+According to data from Medibank Better Health Index, the percentage of young Aussies affected by anxiety and panic attacks has nearly doubled over the last few years, with depression increasing by nearly 30% since 2009.

 So what’s to blame?